Alcohol-Induced Liver Disease

 Your healthcare provider will do a complete health history and physical exam.
 Other tests used to diagnose alcohol-induced liver disease may include:

 - Blood tests.
-Including liver function tests, which show whether the liver is working the way it should.
+Including liver function tests, which show whether the liver is working the way it should and how advanced your liver disease may be.

 - Liver biopsy.
 This involves removing small tissue samples from the liver with a needle or during surgery.
 These samples are checked under a microscope to find out the type of liver disease.